About Our Team

 "Rejuvenating massage from Angela.
 I had an excellent, rejuvenating hour long massage from The Well's new massage therapist Angela yesterday.
 It was everything I could have hoped for.
 I arrived feeling very stressed both mentally and physically, with chronic neck and upper back issues from life sitting at a keyboard.
 In a friendly and caring manner she was able to use deep tissue massage powerfully to restore my sprits and vigor and soothe and free up my neck and shoulder issues.
 I will definitely be returning to Angela!!"

-For Well Mama, Well Baby, World Traditions, and/or Performance & Resilience massage therapy services, You can find Angela at The Well Tuesdays (3pm-9pm), Wednesdays (3pm-9pm), & Saturdays (11am-6pm).
+For Well Mama, Well Baby and/or World Traditions massage therapy services, you can find Angela at The Well Tuesdays (3pm-9pm), Wednesdays (3pm-9pm), & Saturdays (11am-6pm).

 Kenneth Lewis, LMT

 Ken (DCLMT #2428) is excited to be part of a wellness center that values integrative therapies to improve the quality of life for its clients.
-A recent arrival to DC, Ken brings a personal passion for yoga and more than seven years of massage therapy training and professional practice.
-He has significant experience helping serious athletes and office workers to address chronic pain and repetitive stress injuries.
+A recent arrival to DC, Ken brings a personal passion for yoga & more than seven years of massage therapy training & professional practice.
+He has significant experience helping serious athletes & office workers to address chronic pain & repetitive stress injuries.

-Ken has worked extensively with triathletes, distance runners and other athletes in managing pain and boosting performance.
-He skillfully applies different techniques adjusted for the athlete's sport and goals.
-While in massage school, Ken developed a keen interest in Thai Massage both because of its holistic approach to bodywork (a recognition that stretching and activating muscles is therapeutically useful) and because "Thai massage feels so good to receive!"
+Ken has worked extensively with triathletes, distance runners, & other athletes in managing pain & boosting performance.
+He skillfully applies different techniques adjusted for the athlete's sport & goals.
+While in massage school, Ken developed a keen interest in Thai Massage both because of its holistic approach to bodywork (a recognition that stretching & activating muscles is therapeutically useful) & because "Thai massage feels so good to receive!"

 Training and Education:

-As an undergrad, Ken double-majored in Natural Sciences and Humanities.
+As an undergrad, Ken double-majored in Natural Sciences & Humanities.
 In 2011, he graduated from the renowned Massage Therapy program at East West College of the Healing Arts, an 800-hour program in Portland, Oregon.
-Ken has completed additional training with East West College in Chiang Mai (Thai Massage), Thailand, the Chicago School of Thai Massage and Zen Shiatsu Chicago (Trigger Point).
+Ken has completed additional training with East West College in Chiang Mai (Thai Massage), Thailand, the Chicago School of Thai Massage, & Zen Shiatsu Chicago (Trigger Point).
 Ken's specialties include:

 - Sports Massage